-We're going to change that today.
-Our guide will break down everything you need to know about the Peloton public offering, including whether buying shares of Peloton stock makes sense for you.
+We're going to answer your questions today.
+This piece breaks down everything you need to know about Peloton’s IPO, including whether buying shares of Peloton stock makes sense for you.

-Why the Peloton IPO Is Getting So Much Hype
+Why the Peloton IPO Got So Much Hype

-You may have already seen commercials and advertisements for Peloton's stationary bicycles.
+You've probably seen commercials and advertisements for Peloton's stationary bicycles.
 And you may have also seen their price tags.
-A basic bike package starts at $2,245.
-Compare that to the $145 offerings on Amazon, and you might wonder how this company is raking in money.
+A basic bike package starts at $2,245, with Peleton treadmills starting at $4,295.
+Compare that to the under $200 offerings on Amazon, and you might wonder how this company is raking in money.